lidofinance/docs/docs/guides/node-operator-manual.md

 To include a Node Operator to the protocol, DAO holders must perform a voting.
 A Node Operator is defined by an address that is used for two purposes:

-1. The protocol pays the fee by minting StETH tokens to this address.
+1. The protocol pays the fee by minting stETH tokens to this address.
 2. The Node Operator uses this address for submitting signing keys to be used by the protocol.

 Pass this address to the DAO holders along with the other relevant information.